Elocrypt/RiftWardTweaks/README.md

   Toggle a highlight cube to see each active Rift Ward's protective area with `.rwt show`.

 - **Color Preview System**
-  Preview ARGB highlight colors in-world with `.rwt colors`.
-Each cube auto-disappears after a configurable duration.
+  Preview ARGB highlight colors in-world with `.rwt preview`.

 - **Tooltip Debug Info**
-  Now includes Blocking Range and ARGB highlight color.
+  Includes Blocking Range, effective runtime, and highlight color.

 - **Configurable Scan Radius & Highlight Color**
   Adjust how far around the player to search for Rift Wards and customize the cube color.